sdrioux/anagram/README.md

 ```
 ## Testing
 Tests are meant to be run against a local version of Dynamo, as opposed to the cloud version.
 The cloud version takes anywhere from 5-10 seconds to delete and recreate a table.
 We are resetting the table after every test, so as you can imagine, running the test suite can take a long time.
 The local version does not have this issue.

+## Performance
+Performance running on my local environment hovered between 200-500ms per request.
+This is significantly slower than the advertised "single-digit millisecond latency at any scale", that AWS advertises.
+Supposedly, however, requests will be much faster if the server is hosted on EC2 in the same region as our Dynamo DB.